gaciksasa/LipoDoc/readme.md

 ## Device Communication Protocol

-The LipoDoc Data Collector communicates with devices using a proprietary protocol.
+The IQ Link communicates with devices using a proprietary protocol.
 Key message types include:

 ### Status Messages (`#S`)
 ```